rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `account` : Integer - Account number
 - `enc_pubkey` : HEXASTRING - Encoded public key value (See [decodepubkey](#decodepubkey))
 - `balance` : PASCURRENCY - Account balance
+- `balance_s` : String - Account balance as a string
 - `n_operation` : Integer - Operations made by this account _(Note: When an account receives a transaction, `n_operation` is not changed)_
-- `updated_b` Integer - Last block that updated this account.
+- `updated_b` : Integer - Last block that updated this account.
 If equal to blockchain blocks count it means that it has pending operations to be included to the blockchain.
+- `updated_b_active_mode` : Integer - Last block that updated this account with an active transaction
+- `updated_b_passive_mode` : Integer - Last block that updated this account witah a passive transaction
 - `state` : String - Values can be `normal` or `listed`.
 When listed then account is for sale
 - `locked_until_block` : Integer - Until what block this account is locked.
 Only set if state is `listed`
 - `price` : PASCURRENCY - Price of account.
 Only set if state is `listed`